73Sujith/Automatic-License-Plate-Recognition/README.md

-- Refer FPR_5.pdf for Project Report.
+- Refer Report.pdf for Project Report.

 - Download all requirements in requirements.txt
 - Run all cells in "processing.ipynb" to see the procedure (path to be changed = cap = cv2.VideoCapture("examples/1.mp4"))